 The historic wine trading centre of Dijon has had its historic centre recorded as a UNESCO World Heritage site in 2015.
 Although an ancient small town, Dijon is the Burgundy’s capital and has preserved several characteristics from its rich past like the palaces, monuments, churches and townhouses.
 Few notable ones are Notre-Dame Church, St. Bénigne Cathedral, The Palace of the Dukes of Burgundy, etc. While in Dijon, make it a point to sight the Renaissance town-houses which have their own unique Burgundian-style roofs, they’re something else.
 Some streets such as re Verrerie have houses that date back to the 15th century!
 You can easily make Dijon a weekend getaway from Paris as part of your France trip from India.

-Explore Dijon with our culinary Food Frenzy in France holiday or our romantic Love in France holiday!
+Explore Dijon with our culinary Food Frenzy in France holiday!

 6. Gulf of Porto